How do erythrocytes respire?

 > In mature mammalian erythro… The mature mammalian RBC lack the cell organelle mitochondria in it.
 Since mitochondria are the site of aerobic respiration for cells.
 Thus, RBCs are unable to perform aerobic respiration and extract their energy by anaerobic means only (by glycolysis).

-READ ALSO: How long do you deep fry frozen chicken?
+READ ALSO: How do you not get tired when drawing?

 What is the primary function of red blood cells in respiration?